ORS 90.100

 The period of occupancy does not exceed 30 days.

-“Vacation occupancy” means occupancy in a dwelling unit, not including transient occupancy in a hotel or motel, that has all of the following characteristics:
+“Vacation occupancy” means occupancy in a dwelling unit, not including transient occupancy in a hotel or motel, that:

 (a)